manishk73/redux/README.md

-# redux
+# Redux

-This repository has samples for redux use in react apps
+This repository has samples for redux use in react apps.